Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 On Zanzibar: taxis, tuk-tuks, daladalas (minibuses) or scooter.

 Luxembourg nationals must obtain a Tanzanian visa.
 It is available as an online e-visa before departure (recommended) or on arrival.
-Cost: around USD 50.
+Cost: about USD 50.
 Recommended vaccinations:

 • Yellow fever: mandatory if transiting through an endemic country